-Equity income is derived from the Company's 15% equity interest in Triad Sedation Associates LLC ("TSA").
-TSA began operating in February 2019.
-TSA is the result of an agreement between CRH and Digestive Health Specialists ("DHS"), located in North Carolina, whereby CRH assists DHS in the development and management of a monitored anesthesia care program.
-Under the terms of the agreement, CRH is a 15% equity owner in the anesthesia business and receives compensation for its billing and collection services.
-Under the terms of the limited liability company agreement, CRH has the right, at CRH's option, to acquire an additional 36% interest in the anesthesia business at a future date, but no sooner than November 2019.
+Equity income was derived from the Company's 15% equity interest in Triad Sedation Associates LLC ("TSA").
+TSA began operating in February 2019 and was the result of an agreement between CRH and Digestive Health Specialists ("DHS"), located in North Carolina, whereby CRH assists DHS in the development and management of a monitored anesthesia care program.
+Under the terms of the agreement, CRH was a 15% equity owner in the anesthesia business and receives compensation for its billing and collection services.
+Under the terms of the limited liability company agreement, CRH had the right, at CRH's option, to acquire an additional 36% interest in the anesthesia business at a future date, which it exercised in November 2019.
+Upon exercise of the option, CRH obtained control of TSA and TSA was therefore consolidated 100% within the results of CRH from the date control was acquired.
+As a result, TSA is not an equity investment as at June 30, 2020, thus causing the decline in equity income when comparing the second quarter of 2020 to the second quarter of 2019 and when comparing the year to date periods.

-Income tax expense
+Income tax expense (recovery)

-For the three months ended June 30, 2019, the Company recorded an income tax expense of \$3,627 compared to income tax expense of \$593,045 for the three months ended June 30, 2018.
-For the six months ended June 30, 2019, the Company recorded an income tax expense of \$170,886 compared to income tax expense of \$1,262,402 for the six months ended June 30, 2018.
-Income tax expense relates only to income attributable to the Company's shareholders.
-In the quarter, the Company experienced recoveries related to stock based compensation in Canada which has contributed to the decrease in tax expense when compared to prior periods.
+For the three and six months ended June 30, 2020, the Company recorded an income tax recovery of \$233,518 and \$1,207,928, respectively compared to income tax expense of \$3,627 and \$170,886 for the three and six months ended June 30, 2019.
+Income tax expense relates only to income attributable to the Company's shareholders and the income tax recovery in the period is driven by the Company's net loss before tax, which in turn is driven by the impact COVID-19 has had on the Company's operating results.

-Net and comprehensive income (loss)
+Net and comprehensive (loss) income

-For the three months ended June 30, 3019, the Company recorded net and comprehensive income attributable to shareholders of the Company of \$1,646,683 compared to net and comprehensive income attributable to shareholders of \$1,290,949 for the three months ended June 30, 2018.
-The increase quarter over quarter is largely a reflection of the increase in adjusted operating EBITDA attributable to shareholders, in addition to stock-based compensation recoveries in the quarter.
-These positive adjustments were offset, in part, by additional finance expense in the quarter.
-The increase in net finance expense was driven by the increase in EBITDA earn-out liability in the three months ended June 30, 2019.
-For the six months ended June 30, 3019, the Company recorded net and comprehensive income attributable to shareholders of the Company of \$1,569,716 compared to net and comprehensive income attributable to shareholders of \$2,701,946 for the six months ended June 30, 2018.
+For the three months ended June 30, 2020, the Company recorded a net and comprehensive loss attributable to shareholders of the Company of \$2,907,814 compared to a net and comprehensive income attributable to shareholders of \$1,646,683 for the three months ended June 30, 2019.
+The change from income to a loss in the loss quarter over quarter is largely a reflection of the decrease in adjusted operating EBITDA attributable to shareholders which is largely driven by the impact of COVID-19 in the quarter.
+For the six months ended June 30, 2020, the Company recorded a net and comprehensive loss attributable to shareholders of the Company of \$4,986,307 compared to a net and comprehensive income attributable to shareholders of \$1,569,716 for the six months ended June 30, 2019.